ese5160/a14g-final-submission-t27-help/README.md

 - **Device Functionality**
 >Our device integrates key components to assist visually impaired individuals.
 It utilizes an IMU and a distance sensor, enabling two main functions:
->>**Obstacle Detection:** The distance sensor gauges the distance to nearby objects, triggering vibrations through a motor if an obstacle is too close, alerting the user via tactile feedback.
+>>**1.
+Obstacle Detection:** The distance sensor gauges the distance to nearby objects, triggering vibrations through a motor if an obstacle is too close, alerting the user via tactile feedback.
->>**Fall Detection:** The IMU monitors acceleration to detect falls, issuing alerts through the UI if abnormal movements are detected.
+>>**2.
+Fall Detection:** The IMU monitors acceleration to detect falls, issuing alerts through the UI if abnormal movements are detected.

 >**Connectivity:**
 Features Wi-Fi connectivity, linking the device to a Node-RED UI via the MQTT protocol for seamless data transmission and remote firmware updates.

->**Block Diagram**
+>**Block Diagram:**
 > <img width="600" alt="image" src="https://github.com/ese5160/a14g-final-submission-t27-help/blob/main/image/block.png">

 - **Challenges**